An employer’s guide to employment laws, regulations, and Employer of Record (EOR) services in India.

 Visa and work permit assistance

-Hiring foreign employees in India requires securing the appropriate visas and work permits.
+Hiring foreign employees in India requires securing the appropriate visas and employment permits.
 Here are the main visa categories for working professionals:

 Navigating visa applications and renewals can be complex and time-consuming.
 Expert assistance is often necessary to ensure compliance with Indian immigration regulations.